speeters-chem/git_course_parallel_school/README.md

          git ls-tree --full-tree -r master

- - 1.1.11 Use git log to see the history of repo, how commit do you do?
+ - 1.1.11 Use git log to view the history of the repo, how many commits are there?

          git log

- - 1.1.12 Use git ls-files to add multiple files to repository
+ - 1.1.12 Use git ls-files to add multiple files to the repository

          cd my_software
          touch main.py io.py log.py
-         git ls-files -o             #show list of untrucked files git add $(git ls-files -o)  # don't worry ignored file will be not processed git commit -m"create message"
+         git ls-files -o             # show list of untrucked files git add $(git ls-files -o)  # don't worry, ignored files will be not processed git commit -m "create message"

- - 1.1.13 Use git tag to identify first code version
+ - 1.1.13 Use git tag to identify the first code version

          git tag v0.1 -m "code version 0.1"

- - 1.1.14 Change main.py and commit, check with *git diff* the difference between HEAD and previous commit (HEAD^)
+ - 1.1.14 Change main.py and commit, check with *git diff* the difference between HEAD and the previous commit (HEAD^)

          echo "print(\"Hello World\")" >> main.py
          git add main.py